aimhigherweb/iec_website/content/what-we-do/myopia.md

 #### How common is myopia?

 It is a very common condition.
-About 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.<sup>2</sup> Usually myopia begins to develop in teenage years and it commonly gets worse over the following few years.
+About 30% of the population is shortsighted and by 2050, it is predicted that 50% of the population will be myopic.<sup>3</sup> Usually myopia begins to develop in teenage years and it commonly gets worse over the following few years.

 ##### References

 1. Willhem, J. L., et al. "Association of Axial Length With Risk of Uncorrectable Visual Impairment for Europeans With Myopia."
 JAMA Ophthalmol.
 (2016); 134(12):1355-1363.

+2. Flitcroft, D. I. (2012).
+"The complex interactions of retinal, optical and environmental factors in myopia aetiology."
+Progress in Retinal and Eye Research 31(6): 622-660.

-2. Institute, W. H. O.-B. H. V. (2016).
+3. Institute, W. H. O.-B. H. V. (2016).
 "The Impact of Myopia and High Myopia."
 Report of the Joint World Health Organisation-Brien Holden Vision Institute Global Scientific Meeting on Myopia.